Edward William "Eddy" Edmunds

-EAGAN, Minn. — Edward Edmunds, age 53, of Eagan, Minn., formerly of La Crescent, Minn., passed away unexpectedly September 14, 2022, at Mercy Hospital in Coon Rapids, Minn.
+EAGAN, MN—Edward Edmunds, age 53, of Eagan, MN, formerly of La Crescent, MN, passed away unexpectedly September 14, 2022, at Mercy Hospital in Coon Rapids, MN.

 Eddy worked several years in construction and landscaping.
-He was most recently employed as a Maintenance Mechanic at WestRock in Fridley, Minn.
+He was most recently employed as a Maintenance Mechanic at WestRock in Fridley, MN.

 Eddy is survived by his wife, Debbie; daughters: Ashley (Lucas) Shimshak, Taylor (Tom Morawczynski) Olien, and Kaitlyn Edmunds; son, Colton Edmunds; and granddaughter, Frances Shimshak, He is further survived by his sisters: Pamela (Fremont) Lee, Josephine (Brian Loewenhagen) Olson, Penny (Ken Martin) Proctor, Patricia Edmunds, Jane (Darrell) Kjorlie, Jill (Gerald Chilcoat) Edmunds, Julia (Sam) Moore, and Jessica Edmunds; a brother, Andrew (Julie) Edmunds; a special cousin, Colleen Nagel; his mother-in-law, Elaine Reis; and many nieces and nephews.
 He was preceded in death by his parents, Odell and Blanche Edmunds; grandparents: Conrad and Josephine Edmunds, and Elrick and Margaret Nicholson; brothers-in-law: Kevin Proctor and James Diehl; nephew, Ryan Olson; and father-in-law, Duane Reis.